jillianmaher/rpi-sweet-scroll-stu/instructions/step_2.md

   </div>
   ```

-Here is the CSS code to assign a background image to your new `div`:
+Here is the CSS code for `style.css` to assign a background image to your new `div`:

 ```css
   .cake-ingredients {